Options Dialog

 Recheck dependant test items when master test status has been changed

 This option tells HostMonitor to recheck all dependant test items immediately after their master test failure or recovery (otherwise tests will be executed on regular schedule).
 This helps to maintain more accurate statistic information.
-Note: option does not have effect for tests that depend on logical expression.

 Consider status of the master test obsolete after N seconds